 Zaza Burchuladze

-the borders of Georgia.
-After agressive press, a severe insult on the radio by former president Saakashvili, physical attacks on the street of Tiflis and ultraorthodox publicly burning his books, he had to flee to Germany with his family.
+Burchuladze is considered one of the most important writers of post-Soviet Georgian literature.
+As an underground writer he initially provoked outrage within Georgian society with his scandal topics and language experiments and was long ignored by critics.
+Since the appearance of his novels he has become a leading intellectual and one of the most promising authors, and is beginning to achieve fame beyond the borders of Georgia.
+After aggressive press, a severe insult on the radio by former president Saakashvili, physical attacks on the street of Tbilisi and ultraorthodox publicly burning his books, he had to flee to Germany with his family.
+He has received several awards for his novels, including the Friedrich Naumann Foundation Prize and the Brücke Award.
 Today he lives and works in Berlin.
-He has received several awards for his novels, including the Friedrich Naumann Foundation Prize.
-Recently published »Tourist Breakfast«.
-Zaza Burchuladze lives in Berlin.

-Awards: 2018 Bruecke Berlin Preis
+2018 Bruecke Berlin Preis

 2011 Ilia State University Award